I hope that you have been enjoying the fresh weather

 apple-filled doughnut sitting on the picnic table outside my pasture.
 Almost.

-of a bad thing, can cause big problems for us.
 Another bite sized bane is the acorn that falls from towering Oak trees.
 Along with the acorns, the young growing leaves contain three primary poisons that mainly affect horses and cattle; deer, on the other hand, love them.
 If you can’t enlist the help of a herd of deer with the munchies, then I would suggest fencing off the diameter of the tree or providing extra hay and quality forage a long distance away from the tasty Oak temptations.

 Poisonous plants are peskier than flies.
 All it takes is one bite!
 Take it from the horse’s mouth, literally!
 Be a trail blazer and Check your fields now!